 - Research and Development Investment Promotion Measures.
 To encourage business to perform R&D, the Thai Government has introduced measures such as corporate income tax privilege, low interest rate loan and government procurement program.

-In addition, there are two programs under NSTDA manpower development mission that address the manpower in the tech industry, namely STEM Workforce and NSTDA Academy.
-STEM Workforce provides support to graduate students whose work is a collaborative research between a university and industry; whereas NSTDA Academy offers training courses in various topics, ranging from advanced technologies to business operation of tech industry, for scientific and administrative staff in industry to support the preparation of the current and future workforce in the industry.
+In addition, there are two programs under NSTDA manpower development mission that address the manpower in the tech industry, namely STEM Workforce and Career for the Future Academy.
+STEM Workforce provides support to graduate students whose work is a collaborative research between a university and industry; whereas Career for the Future Academy offers training courses in various topics, ranging from advanced technologies to business operation of tech industry, for scientific and administrative staff in industry to support the preparation of the current and future workforce in the industry.